Demeter2025/AndroVET/README.md

 select MyPHPAdmin
 create a new database called "mydata" import bugs.sql and common.sql.
+Please note that these files may exceed teh maximum size allowed by the default PHP configuration.
+If you get an max_size error, please open /opt/lammp/php.ini and increase teh value as needed.

 the lampp SQL server MUST be ACTIVE to use AndroVET.